 The tools we have available to us in sales these days are astounding.

-From social media to prospecting and CRM tools, to Chrome extensions, there are so many pieces of technology that have found their way into my daily routine that I couldn’t live without.
+From social media to prospecting and CRM tools, to Chrome extensions, so many pieces of technology have found their way into my daily routine that I couldn’t live without!
 And indeed, according to a study done by Linkedin this year, only 2% of top-performing salespeople don’t use technology on a regular basis.

 Furthermore, with the rise of artificial intelligence (AI) in so many facets of tech these days, it looks like a whole new array of possibilities might be around the corner AND growing.
 Which leads me to wonder as many do: How will technology and emerging trends around AI affect the future of sales?
 Will salespeople be replaced, and will technology start to take over the responsibilities of commercial relationships?